itenfay/Awesome/README.md

 - [RetroRampage](https://github.com/nicklockwood/RetroRampage) - Tutorial series demonstrating how to build a retro first-person shooter from scratch in Swift.

 - [ARTetris](https://github.com/exyte/ARTetris) - Augmented Reality Tetris made with ARKit and SceneKit.

-- [RealityUI](https://github.com/maxxfrazer/RealityUI) - A Swift Package for creating familiar UI Elements and animations in a RealityKit rendered Augmented Reality or Virtual Reality scene.

 - [HDAugmentedReality](https://github.com/DanijelHuis/HDAugmentedReality) - Augmented Reality component for iOS, written in Swift.